 Reading and writing, thinking and discussing, practicing and revising, memorizing and implementing.
 These are all elements of our multi-disciplinary Humanities course, and each semester we use these elements to help us complete a summit project (the focus of an expedition or theme that guides learning) that has relevance, meaning and challenge.

-In our blended Humanities (6th/7th grade and 8th grade) classes, we look at lessons, patterns, and major ideas from throughout history.
+In our blended, project-based Humanities (6/7th grade and 8th grade) classes, we look at lessons, patterns, and major ideas from throughout history.
 Through classes and projects that engage students’ five senses using imaginative travel and artistic, musical, and culinary elements, students experience the cultures of a variety of countries across time and space.
 The human condition offers rich opportunities for colloquia, simulation, and projects, and we build classes and projects that dive deeply into questions and circumstances that beg to be understood.

 The language arts are also woven throughout the curriculum.
 Reading, writing, speaking, listening and viewing are essential to understanding the humanities.
 Students’ ability to fluently speak, write, listen and read are honed through practice and through projects specifically designed to draw attention to these things.